CEOP: Child Exploitation and Online Protection Command

 Reading at Home

-You can access free online books at the following links:
+You can access free online books using the following link:

 Homework

 At the end of Year 4, all children are assessed on their times table facts.
 You can find more information here.
 We expect children to be practising their times table on TTRockstars at least twice a week.
-Their log in details should be glued in their Reading Record. https://play.ttrockstars.com/auth/school/student
+Their log in details will be glued into their Reading Record. https://play.ttrockstars.com/auth/school/student

 P.E and Swimming